 How is Envoke different from Mailchimp? (and Constant Contact and Campaign Monitor)

 “Envoke is the Canadian Mailchimp” would be an easy answer but it’s not quite true.
 We’re not simply a Canadian copycat.
 While the core functionality is the same – think drag and drop email editor, forms, reports, email templates – there are differences in subscription management, customer care and differences in the user base and sectors we serve.

 Opt-in versus mandatory content

 Mailchimp alternative with data storage in Canada

 American bulk email providers such as Mailchimp (and others such as Constant Contact, Campaign Monitor, AWeber, Sendinblue, etc.) have one thing in common: they operate on US based servers and don’t store data in Canada.

 This is one of many differences between Mailchimp and Envoke.
 Envoke stores all data in Canada on Canadian data centres in compliance with common Canadian data security and privacy guidelines.
 Mailchimp stores data in the United States and as such access to data is subject to the Patriot Act.

 Envoke is not only fully CASL compliant out of the box but CASL compliance is fully automated to eliminate laborious and error-prone manual work related to establishing and maintaining CASL compliance.

-Examples of CASL related features are the ability to send regulatory emails (even to unsubscribed contacts), automated expiry of implied contacts, automated consent expiry reminders, supporting nine different consent statuses, a proprietary dynamic consent request option and automated detection of country based on IP address.
+Examples of CASL related features are automated expiry of implied contacts, automated consent expiry reminders, supporting nine different consent statuses, a proprietary dynamic consent request option and automated detection of country based on IP address.
 You can read more about our compliance features and all CASL related functionality.

 Target market and buying process